2021-22 School Year Planning

 Will students be required to get the COVID-19 vaccine to attend in-person learning?

 WLWV follows guidance from the Oregon Department of Education (ODE) and Oregon Health Authority (OHA) in regards to which vaccinations are required for students to attend our schools and what exemptions are acceptable.
-At this time, ODE and OHA have not required the COVID-19 vaccine for students, ages 12-17.
+At this time, ODE and OHA have not required the COVID-19 vaccine for students.

 Where can my student get a COVID-19 vaccine?